datagrok-ai/public/help/home.md

 # Datagrok: Swiss Army Knife for Data

-An end-to-end data platform for turning data into actionable insights.
+A platform for turning data into actionable insights.
 Datagrok helps you unlock the value of your organization’s complex data by empowering non-technical users to discover, cleanse, visualize, explore, model data themselves, and share these results.
 Enhance your company's ecosystem by managing connections to data,